 4. Build trusted relationships

 Focus on genuine conversations first, selling second.
 Share your perspectives and help provide relevant information to common pain points and build trust with prospects as a result.

 When sharing a link on social that you think your network will find valuable, add a few lines of text with it.
 Share your opinion, a key takeaways from the article or encourage your network to engage with your post by asking a relevant question.
 Follow your post and reply quickly when someone comments on it.

 Better than proving your knowledge by providing additional insights to someone else’s content on social, is to create your own content piece.
 Record a quick video or write a blog post.
 Publish the content both on your or your company’s website and/or directly on LinkedIn.

 Capitalize on the connections you make online and schedule a meeting with someone whom you’ve had a fruitful discussion with in social media.

 8. Be active in online communities

-Rate the company you work for on Glassdoor, participates in discussions on Quora and Reddit and join relevant LinkedIn groups.
+Rate the company you work for on Glassdoor, participate in discussions on Quora and Reddit, and join relevant LinkedIn groups.
 Being active in online communities helps you grow your network and spread your message further.